jeffDevelops/markdown-experiments/README.md

 Can you make lists with headings?

 - ## A hyphen, and then hashes for a heading work, but don't look great
-## - The other way around does not
+## - The other way around does not, and would be supported under the regular heading RegEx

 So, I imagine